 Authors tend to say this out of fear of not knowing how to build one, precious time, and lack of money to invest in it.
 You DO need an author website.
 You cannot, in right mind, rely on 3rd party platforms and think you’ll be wildly successful while you have no control over ANYTHING on private companies’ websites.
 We like to think we do, but we don’t.
 How many authors’ books get stripped from Amazon on any given week?
 How many authors in our community report books and give fellow authors 1-star reviews out of spite?
 This point is just as much about control as it is protecting yourself and your income stream.

 And with this trademark and bookstuffing craziness happening, gosh darn it, you need your own site, so you can control your own message and sell directly to your audience if needed.
-(I teach you how to do this in my Mega Bundle of Courses).

 Amazon could fail. iTunes could fail.
 What are your failsafe and “plan B” contingencies?
 Where would you point your readers to go?
 What if (and it has happened a lot recently) you get attacked on Amazon and they strip you of all your titles and boot you out of the program?
 For whatever reason?